 If your scalp has been feeling a little dry lately, bringing your sugar jar and olive oil into the bathroom might help.
-Just add a teaspoon of sugar and a few drops of oil into your hand before squeezing out your shampoo.
+Just add a tablespoon of sugar and a few drops of oil into your hand before squeezing out your shampoo.
 The sugar will help exfoliate and the oil will help moisturize.

 Help…I Have Product Buildup